King Henri II of France

 The above quatrain by Nostradamus, a French apothecary and reputed seer, is often interpreted as predicting the death of King Henri II of France.
 The interpretation usually goes something like this: King Henri II of France (older one) jousted Gabriel de Lorges, Comte de Montgomery, captain of his Scotch Guard (young lion), who was eleven years younger, during a tournament (field of combat).
 Both had lions on their shields.
 In their final pass, Montgomery’s lance tilted up, and went through Henri’s visor, splintering into pieces.
 Two shards, one through the eye (pierce his eyes through a golden cage), and one through the temple, lodged in Henri’s head (two wounds made one).
 Henri suffered for eleven days (then he dies a cruel death) before dying.

 King Henri II of France was born on March 31, 1519, at the Château de Saint-Germain-en-Laye, near Paris, France.
-He was the second son of King François I of France and Claude, Duchess of Brittany, who was a daughter of King Louis XII of France and Anne, Duchess of Brittany.
+He was the second son of King François I of France and Claude, Duchess of Brittany, a daughter of King Louis XII of France and Anne, Duchess of Brittany.

 Henri had six siblings: